khnalharbi/khnalharbi/README.md

-- 👋 Hi, I’m @khnalharbi
+- 👋 Hi, I’m Khalid
 - 👀 I’m interested in AI/ML
 - 💞️ I’m looking to collaborate on bulding new models
 - 📫 You can contact me @ khalid.harbi.07@gmail.com